bespector/NAG-Spark/README.md

 ### Why use a commercial library on Spark?
  - Performance
-   - Faster and more accurate solutions
+   - Faster and more accurate solutions (over 100x performace increase from Mllib for linear regression)
    - Robust optimizers for fewer iterations over data
  - Quality
    - Underneath NAG Spark sits a compiled library